greggman/HappyFunTimes/docs/unity/basics.md

 ## Receiving data from the Phone

-When your `InitializeNetPlayer` method is called you can register command handlers by calling `RegisterCmdHandler` and passing the name of the command and the function to call when the command arrives from the phone.
+When your `InitializeNetPlayer` method is called you can register command handlers by calling `NetPlayer.RegisterCmdHandler` and passing the name of the command and the function to call when the command arrives from the phone.
 For example: